-This account is used to track your cash balance that you keep in institutions such as banks, credit unions, savings and loan, or brokerage firms - wherever someone else safeguards your money.
-This is the second most liquid type of account, because you can easily convert it to cash on hand.
+This account is used to track the cash balance that you keep in institutions such as banks, credit unions, savings and loans, or brokerage firms – wherever someone else safeguards your money.
+This is the second most liquid type of account because you can easily convert it to cash on hand.

 This is similar to the stock account, except that it is used to track funds.

 If you trade other currencies as investments, you can use this type of account to keep track of them.

 This is typically a business use only account in which you place outstanding debts owed to you.

 For personal finances, use this type of account to track “big-ticket” item purchases that significantly impact your net worth.

 Use this to track your credit card receipts and reconcile your credit card statements.
 Credit cards represent a short-term loan that you are obligated to repay to the credit card company.

 This is typically a business use only account in which you place bills you have yet to pay.

 Use this type of account for all other loans, generally larger long-term loans such as a mortgage or vehicle loan.
 This account can help you keep track of how much you owe and how much you have already repaid.

 It represents what is left over after you subtract your liabilities from your assets, so it is the portion of your assets that you own outright, without any debt.